-State practice and licensure laws authorize NPs to evaluate patients, diagnose and prescribe medications and therapeutic measures.
+State practice and licensure laws authorize nurse practitioners (NPs) to evaluate patients, diagnose and prescribe medications and therapeutic measures.

 NP practice is regulated by the Nursing Commission.

-State law requires 30 CE hours every two years.
-For NPs with prescriptive authority, an additional 15 CE hours are required during that time period.
+Thirty CE hours are required every two years, and for NPs with prescriptive authority, an additional 15 CE hours are required during that time period.
 See the Nursing Commission for details.

 WAC 246-840-360 and WAC 246-840-450